caldwell-bob/Lira_Bot/README.md

 - Plot of the movie.
 - Actors in the movie.

+Note:  if no movie is passed in with the command, we are defaulting to searching for Mr. Nobody.

 ### do-what-is-days
 This command will perform the command written in file random.txt.